Projectional radiography: Chest

 Chest radiographs are used to diagnose many conditions involving the chest wall, including its bones, and also structures contained within the thoracic cavity including the lungs, heart, and great vessels.
 Conditions commonly identified by chest radiography include pneumonia, pneumothorax, interstitial lung disease, heart failure, bone fracture and hiatal hernia.
 Typically an erect postero-anterior (PA) projection is the preferred projection.
 Chest radiographs are also used to screen for job-related lung disease in industries such as mining where workers are exposed to dust.

 For some conditions of the chest, radiography is good for screening but poor for diagnosis.
 When a condition is suspected based on chest radiography, additional imaging of the chest can be obtained to definitively diagnose the condition or to provide evidence in favor of the diagnosis suggested by initial chest radiography.
-Unless a fractured rib is suspected of being displaced, and therefore likely to cause damage to the lungs and other tissue structures, x-ray of the chest is not necessary as it will not alter patient management.
+Unless a fractured rib is suspected of being displaced, and therefore likely to cause damage to the lungs and other tissue structures, an X-ray of the chest is not necessary as it will not alter patient management.

 Abdomen

 In children, abdominal radiography is indicated in the acute setting in suspected bowel obstruction, gastrointestinal perforation, foreign body in the alimentary tract, suspected abdominal mass and intussusception (latter as part of the differential diagnosis).
 Yet, CT scan is the best alternative for diagnosing intra-abdominal injury in children.
-For acute abdominal pain in adults, an abdominal x-ray has a low sensitivity and accuracy in general.
+For acute abdominal pain in adults, an abdominal X-ray has a low sensitivity and accuracy in general.
 Computed tomography provides an overall better surgical strategy planning, and possibly less unnecessary laparotomies.
-Abdominal x-ray is therefore not recommended for adults presenting in the emergency department with acute abdominal pain.
+Abdominal X-ray is therefore not recommended for adults presenting in the emergency department with acute abdominal pain.

 The standard abdominal X-ray protocol is usually a single anteroposterior projection in supine position.
 A Kidneys, Ureters, and Bladder projection (KUB) is an anteroposterior abdominal projection that covers the levels of the urinary system, but does not necessarily include the diaphragm.